 HOVR and Micro G make an appearance on the Under Armour Curry 7.
 Do they make a difference?
 Find out within our performance review.
+It is actually one of the top available Under Armour models.

 Like most Curry models, traction is something that I never really worried about.